Bramberrr/DeepCADWithCond/README.md

 * Decoder with condition-aware transformer
 * Physical regressor used during training for soft constraint supervision

+## 📊 Example Results

+We tested the trained conditional VAE by randomly sampling latent vectors and decoding them under random constraint vectors.
+(See results in `generated_results/results.json`)

+Out of 100 sampled designs:

+* ✅ 67 were valid, satisfying all specified constraints:
+  * **Volume < max_volume**
+  * **Mass < max_mass**
+  * **Wall thickness > min_thickness**

+This indicates that the model successfully learned to generate constraint-satisfying CAD shapes under varying materials and geometric limits.

+Validation is performed via OpenCascade solid construction and geometric checks.

 ### 🔧 Data Requirements

 Downloaded from the original [DeepCAD](https://github.com/ChrisWu1997/DeepCAD.git).